ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 # Intro to Kubernetes
 ## Summary
-In this opening demo we will use the basic container we created in [Introduction to Continaers](intro_to_containers.md) and deploy it to Kubernetes  (also known as "k8s").
+In this demo we will use the basic container we created in [Introduction to Continaers](intro_to_containers.md) and deploy it to Kubernetes  (also known as "k8s").
 We will be using a simple single node cluster using `minikube`.
 Once we've deployed the cluster we will show the basics of managing pods and containers in Kubernetes.